Jeffrey Fermin

 • Is there any additional context you can share about the situation?

-This set of follow-up questions helps you gather the necessary context without compromising anonymity.
-It enables you to understand key details such as when and where the behavior occurred, its frequency, and its impact on the workplace.
+This set of follow-up questions helps you gather necessary context without compromising anonymity.
 With these insights, you can take targeted action and ensure your next steps are both informed and effective.

 3. Prompt for identifying trends in employee feedback

 When feedback is scattered across various sources, underlying patterns may go unnoticed.
-For example, exit interviews and anonymous reports might reveal recurring complaints about management communication or unclear career paths.
+Exit interviews and anonymous reports might reveal recurring complaints about management communication or unclear career paths.
 Analyzing trends helps HR shift from addressing isolated incidents to understanding systemic issues, paving the way for targeted improvements in workplace culture.

 "Review recent anonymous surveys.
 Identify three recurring themes and outcomes."

-This clear summary helps you pinpoint the most pressing issues affecting your employees, allowing you to address the root causes of dissatisfaction.
-With these insights, you can implement targeted strategies for meaningful change.
-Using Vera and AllVoices data and insights, you can quickly analyze large data sets to reveal trends that guide your next steps in building a psychologically safe workplace.
+This clear summary helps you pinpoint the most pressing issues affecting your employees, allowing you to address root causes of dissatisfaction.
+Using Vera and AllVoices data, you can quickly analyze large datasets to reveal trends that guide your next steps.

-"What targeted follow-up questions or interventions can address this issues from the anonymous survey and what metrics would you use to measure the success of these actions?"
+"What targeted follow-up questions or interventions can address these issues from the anonymous survey, and what metrics would you use to measure the success of these actions?"

 4. Prompt for checking actions against company policies

 When investigating employee conduct, manually cross-referencing actions with company policies can be slow and error-prone.
-For example, determining whether specific behavior violates sections of your Code of Conduct can be challenging without an objective system.
 A prompt that automatically compares reported actions against established policies ensures consistency and fairness in your investigation.

 "Compare this employee's actions to [Company Name]'s Code of Conduct and list potential policy violations along with relevant section numbers."